norwegian to english translator app

 Mobile Apps to Learn Norwegian

-There are many different apps that you can choose from when it comes to learning new languages, including Lingvist, Babbel, Duolingo, Rosetta Stone, and Memrise.
-These programs have unique characteristics that make them appealing in some way or another.
+When it comes to learning new languages, you can choose from many different apps, including Lingvist, Babbel, Duolingo, Rosetta Stone, and Memrise.
+These programs have unique characteristics that make them appealing.

-Try out the programs mentioned above and see which one suits your needs best.
+Try the programs mentioned above and see which best suits your needs.
 You may be surprised by what you find!
-Maybe a completely different app will be more effective than any of the others mentioned.
+Maybe a completely different app will be more effective than the others.
 Or you might prefer learning using books or by hiring a tutor.

 Find something that works for you and stick to it.
 Learning a current language takes time and dedication, after all.